 An Introduction to Oblique Calligraphy Pens

 Oblique calligraphy pens set themselves apart from other pens because they feature a protruding flange that forces your nib to write at an angle that can be tough to achieve if you are using a straight holder.
 For example, take a look at the woodland wreath place card below.
-You can see that though my hand is angled to the left, which is natural if you are coming at a piece of writing as a right-handed person, my nib is angled to the right.
+You can see that though my hand is angled to the left, my nib is angled to the right.
 That angle makes it easier to achieve nice, right-leaning Kaitlin Style calligraphy.

 It may seem obvious that an oblique pen can be helpful to right-handed people, but what’s not so obvious is how it can help left-handed people.
-Now, there are some lefties out there who use right-handed oblique pens (for example, John DeCollibus), and some lefties who prefer straight pens, but many lefties will benefit from using a left-handed oblique pen.
+Now, there are some lefties out there who use right-handed oblique pens (for example, John DeCollibus), though most lefties prefer straight pens.
+However, some lefties will benefit from using a left-handed oblique pen.
 According to artisan oblique pen maker Rodger Mayeda: “To achieve the correct slant (with a straight calligraphy pen), most left-handed people will need to move the pen away from his or her body, or they can tuck their elbow in closer to their body.
 However, with a left-handed oblique pen, this repositioning isn’t necessary.
 [In general], a left-handed person will experience a more comfortable writing posture if they use a left-handed oblique.”

 In short, all oblique calligraphy pens were developed with user comfort in mind.
 While you could achieve the same calligraphy results with a straight pen, using an oblique pen allows you to write slanted calligraphy without contorting your back/shoulders/arms into an unnatural position.
 That isn’t true for everyone — some people get along just fine without an oblique pen — but does apply to a lot of writers.